simonw/datasette-tiles/README.md

     /-/tiles/db-name/zoom/x/y.png

-An example map for each database demonstrating the configured minimum and maximum zoom for that database can be found at `/-/tiles/db-name`
+An example map for each database demonstrating the configured minimum and maximum zoom for that database can be found at `/-/tiles/db-name` - this can also be accessed via the table and database action menus for that database.

 Visit `/-/tiles` for an index page of attached valid databases.